CP1404/Practicals/prac_02/README.md

 ## Got your GitHub on?

-If you haven't setup your own GitHub account, please do so now.
+If you haven't set up your own GitHub account, please do so now.
 See our instructions at:
 <https://github.com/CP1404/Starter/wiki/Software-Setup#github>

-Note that you should use a meaningful username that identifies who you are and you must use your JCU email address.
+Note that you should use a meaningful username that identifies who you are, and you must use your JCU email address.
 (If you already have a GitHub account with a non-JCU address, you can add your JCU email as a secondary email; you do not need to create a new account.)
 Ideally, JCU staff should be able to tell who you are from your